pdelteil/BugBountyReportTemplates/takeovers/dns/dnsmadeeasy.md

 ## Impact

 The impact is high as an attakcer could create any subdomain with any content.
 This would allow them to post malicious content which would be mistaken for a valid site.
+Because the attacker controls de DNS manager, TXT and MX records can be created, therefore allowing the use of $DOMAIN as email sender.

 They could perform several attacks like:
  - Cookie Stealing